zackpyle/BBDraftUtility/README.md

 ### 1. `bb_draft_utility_enable_scheduling`

-This filter allows you to enable or disable the scheduling feature for drafts.
-By default, scheduling is enabled, but you can override this behavior.
+This filter allows you to disable the scheduling feature for drafts.
+By default, scheduling is enabled, but you can override this behavior by returning `false`.

 #### Example Usage:
 ```php